Fun and Free Things to Do in San Francisco

 You don’t want to miss out on visiting the first and largest historic theater district in the country.
 Undoubtedly an L.A. bucket list destination, the Broadway Theater District features the biggest concentration of pre-World War II theaters in America—12 to be exact.

 Many of the theaters in this Los Angeles District have hosted legendary performances throughout the history of entertainment.
 The Orpheum Theatre has welcomed the likes of Judy Garland, Ella Fitzgerald, and Aretha Franklin to its stage and continues to serve as a film location and live music venue.
 Looks familiar?
 You might have seen the iconic stage in The Artist, Last Action Hero, and more famous films.
-Other cool Broadway theaters to see are The Theatre at Ace Hotel and Tower Theatre.
+Another cool Broadway theater to see is the Tower Theatre.